entropyxyz/entropy-core/crates/test-cli/README.md

 Note that the signature request account must be funded for this to work.
 On the local setup you can use one of the [pre-endowed accounts](https://github.com/entropyxyz/entropy-core/blob/master/node/cli/src/endowed_accounts.rs).

+Example of registering in permissioned access mode with a program given as a binary file:

-`cargo run -p test-cli -- register Alice Bob`
+`cargo run -p test-cli -- register Alice Bob permissioned my-program.wasm`

-By default, this will register with public access mode, and use a test program.

-For private access mode, with a given program binary file:
+Example of registering in private access mode, with a program given as a hash of an existing
+program:

-`cargo run -p test-cli -- register Alice Bob private my-program.wasm`
+`cargo run -p test-cli -- register Alice Bob private my-program.wasm 3b3993c957ed9342cbb011eb9029c53fb253345114eff7da5951e98a41ba5ad5`

-When registering with private access mode a keyshare file will be written to the directory where you run the command.
+When registering with private access mode a keyshare file will be written to the current working directory.

 ### Sign